From the Field

 Children and women sit and stand outdoors, attentively listening to a World Vision staff member wearing an “Indonesia emergency response” shirt.

-Children affected by the 2018 earthquake attended Child-Friendly Spaces in Sembalun Bumbung Village on Lombok island, Indonesia.
+Children affected by the 2018 earthquake attended Child-Friendly Spaces in Sembalun Bumbung Village on the island of Lombok in Indonesia.
 Activities for the children included singing, games, and drawing. (© 2018 World Vision/photo by Adi Hutomo)

 How did World Vision respond to the Indonesia earthquakes and tsunamis?